 - Inspires the participant to work hard enough to leave an impressive legacy for the future

 - Encourages the participant to be innovative and creative in order to counter the cons of legacy thinking

-Below is the list of our The Good And Bad Of Legacy Thinking objectives
+Below is the list of course objectives of our The Good And Bad Of Legacy Thinking course

 - Define a legacy and its importance in making one

 - Explain the process of creating a legacy to be left for the next generation